Health workers must see themselves as members of a health brigade with the sole mission of saving lives but never as death squads.

 She expressed dismay that the strike by the health workers had been eulogised by some Ghanaians as an expression of democracy and a right.

-“The strike is not good; nothing can justify it, the same way that nothing can justify the failure of successive governments to ensure the proper remuneration of health workers to keep them in the right frame of mind and demonstrate commitment to duty.
+“The strike is not good; nothing can justify it, the same way that nothing can justify the failure of successive governments to ensure the proper remuneration of health workers to keep them in the right frame of mind to demonstrate commitment to duty.

 Dr Grant made reference to the film "The Fugitive", which underlined the dedication expected of health workers.